Search

 Please ensure that you upload all the following documents when you make your initial application.

-If you are a Stipendium Hungaricum applicant, please upload to DreamApply before 16 January 2023.
+If you are a Stipendium Hungaricum applicant, please upload your documents to DreamApply before mid-January 2024 (provisional).

-If you are a Diaspora scholarship applicant, please upload to DreamApply before 31 January 2023.
+If you are a Diaspora scholarship applicant, please upload your documents to DreamApply before end of January 2024 (provisional).

 Self-funded applicants should provide all documents and pay the application fee upon submitting their online application.